 This article is written by guest artist Iris Eel.

-My primary tools are graphite pencils, inks, colored pencils, and digital coloring software (to a lesser extent acrylic and oil paints).
-I've also really gotten into gel pens as of late.
+My primary tools are graphite and color pencils, ink pens, and digital coloring software like Photoshop.
+To a lesser extent, I also use acrylic and oil paints.

 What are your favorite tools?